Theobald Bourke, 1st Viscount Mayo: 1613–1629

 In 1613–15 Tibbot was one of the two MPs from Mayo in the Parliament of Ireland.
 Being still Catholic, he voted against the creation of new boroughs for Protestant MPs; the new rules gave Protestants a majority of 108–102 in the Commons.

 The Anglo-Spanish War (1625–30) started soon after the accession of Charles I, and yet again he and his son Miles were charged with planning a Spanish-supported Catholic revolt, and were cleared.
 Soon after this he was created the 1st Viscount Mayo in June 1627, with his first name by now given as Theobald.
 In 1628 he and other Catholic nobles started a petition campaign to persuade King Charles to reform some anti-Catholic laws, known as "The Graces".
 He died on 18 June 1629 and was buried at Ballintubber Abbey.

 While Tibbot remained Catholic, he ensured that for political reasons his son Miles conformed to the Anglican church and was educated at Oxford University, while his other children remained Catholic.

 Family

-Tibbot married in 1585 to Maeve/Maud, daughter of Charles O'Conor Sligo, who d.
-1636.
+Tibbot married in 1585 to Maeve/Maud, daughter of Charles O'Conor Sligo (died 1636).
 They had several daughters and four sons: